kitplummer/cv/kp-resume.md

 - Supporting open source operations, serving as a board member at [The Codice Foundation](http://www.codice.org)
 - Working with the [Distributed Data Framework](https://tools.codice.org/wiki/display/DDF/DDF+Home) project, providing Puppet and AWS support to support dynamic provision and auto-configuration of large-scale deployments

-Managing development and operation of a workflow automation engine for delivery of software components
+Led development and operation of a workflow automation engine for delivery of software components

 - Architected and implemented private cloud infrastructure based on Openstack, Puppet and Docker, and augmented by AWS compute and storage resources
 - Designed a workflow engine for distributed task operations using Mongo, Grails, PostgreSQL, and Activiti